 - Melissa Dring (Campaign Director)

-- Vicky Elliott (Deputy Campaign Director)
+- Ben Kumar Morris (Deputy Campaign Director)

 The Campaign is supported by a group of advisors.
 These influential figures come from all walks of life and regions of the world and support the Campaign’s three main objectives: to achieve genuine reconciliation based on accountability for violations of international law, to build respect for human rights and the rule of law, and to support efforts within Sri Lankan civil society to promote a just and lasting peace.

 “Sri Lanka’s drawn out civil war has left deep scars that are yet to be addressed.
 Attention and scrutiny from the international community are needed now more than ever to ensure justice, accountability, and the creation of a lasting, positive peace for all of Sri Lanka’s citizens.“

 She holds an MSc in Violence, Conflict, and Development from SOAS, University of London where she focused on ethno-national, identity-based conflicts and war to peace transitions.
 She also works as a policy and advocacy consultant.
 Before joining the campaign, Melissa worked on consumer protection policy at the Chartered Trading Standards Institute.

 “Since 2009, little has been done to address the needs and concerns of many on the island who suffered during the war.
 The Sri Lankan government has remained largely uninterested in accountability, or in ethnic reconciliation.
 Activists within and outside Sri Lanka must come together to demand real change.“

 He holds a BA in History from the University of Exeter, and an MSc in International and Asian History from LSE.
 He primarily focused on the modern and early modern social history of South and East Asia, and his MSc dissertation discussed the interaction between missionaries and caste in colonial Odisha.

 Chair of the Sri Lanka Campaign